Portal Walkthrough: Control 1.26 - Agent File Upload and File Analysis Restrictions

 Step 8: Configure Defender for Cloud Apps Content Scanning (Zone 3)

 Required for Zone 3.
 PPAC and per-agent allowlists inspect declared file extensions and MIME headers; magic-byte (true content type) inspection requires Defender for Cloud Apps.
-See Control 1.25 portal walkthrough Step 7 for the parallel environment-level pattern; this step targets the agent's SPE container.
+See Control 1.25 portal walkthrough Step 7 for the parallel environment-level pattern; this step targets files associated with the agent's Dataverse environment.

 - Open Microsoft Defender XDR portal → Cloud apps → Policies → Policy management → File policy

-- Create a file policy scoped to SharePoint Online / OneDrive for Business that filters on the SPE container associated with the agent's environment
+- Create a file policy scoped to the Dataverse / Power Platform location associated with the agent's environment

 - Add filter: MIME type (true type) does not equal the approved per-agent allowlist